-Swamiji: This is not a question.
-Some two words were uttered.
-This question was asked by Arjuna at the beginning of the Seventeenth Chapter of the Bhagavadgita.
-He did not say ‘reason’ and ‘feeling’; he said ‘feeling’ and ‘scripture’.
+Swamiji: This question was asked by Arjuna at the beginning of the Seventeenth Chapter of the Bhagavadgita, though he did not say 'reason' and 'feeling'; he said 'feeling' and 'scripture'.

 A great metaphysician, a British philosopher who wrote a great book called Appearance and Reality, wrote in his Preface, “Metaphysics is the finding of reasons for what we believe upon instinct.”
 You argue only on the basis of what you feel, so the reason seems to be a handmaid to your feelings.
-You cannot argue against your feeling, as you know very well.
-While reason is a very useful instrument and a very necessary one, it cannot go counter to your feeling.
-So in a way you may say the feeling rules reason like the housewife rules the family.
+You cannot argue against your feelings, as you know very well.
+While reason is a very necessary and useful instrument, it cannot go counter to your feelings.
+In a way, you may say feeling rules reason like a housewife rules the family.

-Question: Please explain, can reason create feeling, and vice versa?
+Question: Can reason create feeling, and vice versa?

-Reason has to marry feeling, and there should be a single undivided family.
-The feeling is in the heart, the reason is in the brain, and in intuition they come together.
+Reason has to marry feeling, and they should be a single, undivided family.
+Feeling is in the heart, the reason is in the brain, and they come together in intuition.
 Intuition is the union of the head with the heart.
 When feeling and reason come together, there is no disparity between them.
-You do not argue and you do not feel; you are, that is all.
-Your perceptions and judgments and opinions will then be the outcome of what you are and not what you think and feel.
-Thus it is that pure unimaginative feelingless reason will not succeed.
-You will come a cropper, come in conflict with other people who can also argue in the same way.
+You do not argue, and you do not feel; you are, that is all.
+Your perceptions, judgments and opinions will then be the outcome of what you are, and not what you think and feel.
+Thus it is that pure unimaginative, unfeeling reason will not succeed.
+It will come a cropper, come in conflict with other people who can also argue in the same way.
 Every reason has a counter reason.
 Anything can be proved, and also disproved.
-Mere crying, weeping, emotional sentimentalism without the understanding of the pros and cons of circumstances is not a virtue.
-They have to be blended together in equal proportions – 50% and 50% – so that it is an undivided brotherhood.
+Mere crying, weeping, emotional sentimentalism without understanding the pros and cons of circumstances is not a virtue.
+They have to be blended together in equal proportions—50% and 50%—so that it is an undivided brotherhood.

-Question: Sadhakas, devotees and disciples do not change their nature; hence, the lower nature remains after so many years of satsanga.
+Question: Sadhakas, devotees and disciples cannot change their nature; hence, the lower nature remains after so many years of satsanga.
 Then what is ananya-prokte?

-Swamiji: They have not done Guru-seva.
+Swamiji: They have not done Guru seva.
 They are only machines, bulldozers.
-A bulldozer can go to a Guru one thousand times, but he is not going to be different.
-He will crush the Guru himself.
-So many Gurus have been crushed by disciples because they are bulldozers.
-So this kind of discipleship is no good.
+A bulldozer can go to a Guru one thousand times, but it is not going to be different.
+It will crush the Guru himself.
+Many Gurus have been crushed by disciples because they are bulldozers, so this kind of discipleship is no good.
 Nobody has a hundred percent faith in any Guru.
 This is a matter to be expected.
 You always condition the Guru to your own mould.
-“If this is the way in which the Guru will behave and conduct himself and do and say, then okay.
+“If this is the way in which the Guru will speak and behave, then okay.
 Otherwise, I will go to another Guru.”
-So you are the Guru, rather than that person.
-There is a hypocritical attitude of disciples when they approach Gurus, to tell the truth, which is a very sorry state of affairs.
+Hence, you are the Guru, rather than that person.
+There is a hypocritical attitude of disciples when they approach Gurus, which is a very sorry state of affairs.
 It is not possible to gain any spiritual experience because there is a suspicious attitude at the back of even the self-surrender of the disciple.
 I think I cannot give any other answer.
 We have to blame our own selves.

-Question: When I sit for meditation, the mind, like a monkey, jumps around.
-On rare occasions when I contemplate, a few seconds of concentration can be achieved, and that it is peaceful.
-But mostly it is difficult to contemplate.
+Question: When I sit for meditation, the mind, like a monkey, jumps away.
+On rare occasions a few seconds of concentration can be achieved, and that is peaceful, but mostly it is difficult to contemplate.
 Kindly advise how to achieve concentration.

 There is a great difficulty in every one of us.
 We cannot integrate our occupations into one activity.
 They appear to be different activities.
 The work that you do in your hospital or school or college or in your office does not seem to go hand in hand with your duties in the family, and so on.
 But they have to be somehow brought together because they are connected with the vital purpose for which you are existing.
-We have to understand that everything we do has some connection with the ultimate purpose, though it is not easy to discover that they are so connected.
+You have to understand that everything you do has some connection with the ultimate purpose, though it is not easy to discover that they are so connected.
 It requires a little bit of reasoning.
 You take a cup of tea.
 What connection has it got with God-realisation?
 Why should you purchase a train ticket and travel to some place?
-God realisation and the train ticket have no connection.
-But you know there is some connection.
+God-realisation and the train ticket seem to have no connection, but you know there is some connection.
 Everything that you feel must be done has a connection with that for which you are living.

-So this is an art of integrating various occupations, even various affections.
-You may have varieties of loves and affections which may all appear to be different from one another, but they are all capable of being brought together into a single focus if you know the reason behind them.
-“I love money, I love property, I love my brother and sister, and I love my status, my own respect, my position, and one hundred things.”
-They appear to be one hundred things but they are not really a hundred things.
-They are like branches of a tree, ramifications of the central root and stem.
-It requires a little analysis to know how our affections can be brought together into a single focus of concentration, and then we would realise that the particular thing on which we are engaged in concentration is not outside the other things which attract our attention.
-This so-called thing – your Ishta-devata, God, whatever you call it – is capable of bestowing upon you the same satisfaction which other objects which attract your attention are also capable of doing.
+This is an art of integrating various occupations, even various affections.
+You may have varieties of loves and affections which may all appear to be different from one another, but they are all capable of being brought together into a single focus if you know the reason behind these affections.
+“I love my money, my property, my brother and sister; I love my status, my respected position, and one hundred things.”
+They appear to be one hundred things, but they are not really a hundred things.
+They are like branches of a tree, ramifications of a central root and stem.
+It requires a little analysis to know how your affections can be brought together into a single focus of concentration, and then you realise that the particular thing on which you are engaged in concentration is not outside the other things which attract your attention.
+This so-called thing—your Ishta-devata, your God, whatever you call it—is capable of bestowing upon you the same satisfaction that other objects which attract your attention are also capable of doing.

 One anna is included in one rupee.
 When you get one rupee, one anna is already there, one paisa is there.
 You need not say that you have lost one paisa because you have got one rupee.
 It is there inside.
 The ocean contains all the drops in all the rivers.
 The whole is inclusive of the parts.
 Here is a crucial point.
 The object on which you are concentrating, at least from the spiritual point of view, is not one among the many things in the world.
 It is a whole which contains all the things in the world.
-This is hard to believe because we have always a misconception that even God, what to speak of other things, is something different from the other things which distract our attention.
+This is hard to concentrate upon because you have always a misconception that even God, what to speak of other things, is something different from other things which distract your attention.
 God, the object of your meditation, is a total.
-It is a whole which includes the other thing also which distracts your attention.
+It is a whole which also includes the other thing which distracts your attention.
 So why should the mind go here and there?
-Please use some common sense.
+Please have some common sense.

 Swamiji: This question is wrongly put.
 You mention compatibility between two things, as if they are two things.
 They are not two things.
 It is one law operating.
-There is no such thing as predestination and so on.
-They are all bad names that we give to a particular way in which the universe operates.
-This has been mentioned in the Panchadasi of Sage Vidyaranya. Īśaḥ puruṣa kārasya rūpeṇāpi vivartate (Panchadasi 6.177): There is one law operating everywhere.
+There is no such thing as predestination, and so on.
+They are all wrong names that we give to a particular way in which the law of the universe operates.
+This has been mentioned in a half verse of the Panchadasi of Sage Vidyaranya. Īśaḥ puruṣa kārasya rūpeṇāpi vivartate (Pan.
+6.177): There is one law operating everywhere.
 If you want to call it predestination, you can call it that; there is no objection.
-If you want to call it God’s will, call that.
+If you want to call it God's will, call it by that name.
 If you call it by any other name, okay, satisfy yourself.
 But you are a part of that operative area, and you forget that.
 So there is no question of compatibility and incompatibility.
 You are imagining that you are outside the world, and then this question arises.

-It is on the basis of this imagined bifurcation or disparity between the thinker and the thought that we ask questions of this kind.
-The questions cannot arise, will not arise, and no answer will be given if you accept that you cannot stand outside the creation of God.
-Then you will answer this question for yourself.
+It is on the basis of this imagined bifurcation, or disparity between the thinker and the thought, that we ask questions of this kind.
+The question cannot arise, will not arise, and no answer will be given if you accept that you cannot stand outside the creation of God.
+Then you yourself will answer this question for yourself.
 If you imagine you are outside, well, you have to pay a heavy price for this mistake.
-I don’t think any answer is required for this question because this question is wrongly put, under a false assumption that man is outside God, outside the world, outside the universe, which is not the case.
+I don't think that any answer is required for this question because this question is wrongly put, under a false assumption that man is outside God, outside the world, outside the universe, which is not the case.
 And what I have told you earlier explains this matter.
 They are one thing only, not two things.